OUDSL/omeka-guide/index.md

 ### Which Omeka to Use?
 Omeka has several different derivatives depending on your needs.
-The tutorial will be using a self hosted version of Omeka classic; however, the instructions will likely transfer over to other versions with little difficulty.If you want to learn more about the different iterations of omeka, please see the descriptions below.
+The tutorial will be using a self hosted version of Omeka classic; however, the instructions will likely transfer over to other versions with little difficulty.
+If you want to learn more about the different iterations of Omeka, please see the descriptions below.

 **For students, faculty, and staff at the University of Oklahoma, please see our [tutorial on getting started with OU Create and Omeka](https://oudsl.github.io/OUCreate_and_Omeka/).**

 The first distinction is **omeka.net vs omeka.org**.
-Omeka.net is Omeka's hosted service.
-You create an account and have access to a limited number of plugins and storage.
+Omeka.net is Omeka's hosted service, where you can create a free trial account and have access to a limited number of plugins and storage.
 [Programming Historian has a great tutorial on using getting started with omeka.net](https://programminghistorian.org/en/lessons/up-and-running-with-omeka).
 The advantages of using omeka.net are that it is easy to set up and you don't need access to a server or IT support to install Omeka on said server.
-The disadvantages are the lack of storage and ability to access the full range of plugins.
-The self-hosted omeka downloaded from omeka.org gives you much more flexibility.
-OU users can easily create a self-hosted site omeka site using [OU Create](https://create.ou.edu/).
+The disadvantages are the lack of storage and ability to access the full range of plugins although you can pay to upgrade your plan to have fuller access.
+The self-hosted Omeka downloaded from omeka.org gives you much more flexibility and is free (as long as you have a server and IT support to get it installed and updated).
+Luckily, OU users can easily create a self-hosted Omeka site using [OU Create](https://create.ou.edu/).

 Another newer distinction is **Omeka Classic vs Omeka S**.
-Omeka Classic is the standard omeka site while Omeka S is useful if you are managing multiple omeka websites.
+Omeka Classic is the standard Omeka site while Omeka S is useful if you are managing multiple omeka websites.
 For this tutorial, we will be using Omeka Classic.

 [Return to Top](#about)